matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 A good internal developer platform is treated as an internal product and served by a _Platform_ team (as defined in **Team Topologies**).
 Its purpose is to absorb this cross-cutting complexity and present it to _stream-aligned_ teams as a set of simple, self-service tools and APIs.
 A well-designed internal platform removes vast amounts of [motion](#motion) waste (manual setup, repetitive configuration) and [transportation](#transportation) waste (cross-team handoffs for infrastructure, compliance, and environments).

 The goal is to pave a low-friction path to production and reduce extraneous cognitive load.
 A developer shouldn't have to become an expert in container orchestration, infrastructure-as-code, or observability just to ship a feature.
-They should be able to consume these as reliable services, allowing them to focus all their cognitive load on solving problems and delivering user value.
+They should be able to consume these as reliable services, allowing them to focus on solving problems and delivering user value.

 #### Continuous Refactoring